 Continue reading There are no x10 developers, but there are certainly 1/10 ones

-In a previous lifetime (until about 3 years ago), I was a web development contractor as part of a small webdev-shop team of 3.
-Our focus was building MVPs for aspiring entrepreneurs, while guiding them through specifications, user-experience, product decisions and marketing (we called it “concept-to-launch”).
+In a previous lifetime (until about 3 years ago), I was working at a software development firm as part of a small webdev-shop team of 3.
+Our focus was building MVPs for aspiring entrepreneurs, file guiding them through specifications, user-experience, product decisions and marketing (we called it “concept-to-launch”).